Section 3: Smallpox Epidemic of 1837

 Chardon’s journal reveals how daily life was interrupted by the epidemic.
 The survivors would need meat and crops to get through the coming winter, but there were few people healthy enough to do the work.
 Chardon did not have enough workers to get hay and winter firewood supplies into the post.
 The gardens of the Mandans and Hidatsas suffered from heat and drought, and there were few healthy women to manage the harvest.
 In addition, the Yanktonais (Sioux) threatened and attacked the weakened villages.

 Chardon wrote that some elderly Mandans and Hidatsas had survived the 1837 outbreak because they had had the disease in “Old times.”
-These elders had been exposed to smallpox in 1801or 1780.
+These elders had been exposed to smallpox in 1801 or perhaps as early as 1781.
 They survived in 1837 because once they had the disease, they were immune.

 These journal entries have been edited for easier reading, though much of the original spelling remains.
 You will find some terms such as “squaw” which were in common use in Chardon’s day.
 The word “squaw” is used today only in historical documents.